mlim1972/micronaut-boilerplate/README.md

 - [/service/UserServiceSpec](/src/test/groovy/com/example/service/UserServiceSpec.groovy).
   This class was updated to change the index when inserting to tables.
 This is done so that while testing there is no conflict with previous data that was inserted to the tables
-- [application-test.yml](/src/test/resources/application-test.yml).
-This file was blanked out to prevent the test containers from starting MySQL.
-Since we are using Flyway to manage the database schema, we will create the database schema manually and hence we do not need to start MySQL in the test containers.
-  We want to use the same application.yml as when we run the application

 Since we are creating a new flow for db creation, the [run-mysql.sh](run-mysql.sh) script should be run to create the new DB schema via Flyway.